mroberts1/BOOTSTRA.386/floppy/index.md

 This way we have persistent pictures, dynamic metaphors, and accessible key-strokes that can facilitate the user throughout the development process!

 And what more, we can even embed it in the document.
-As a user is writing a computer program, they go between the code and the comments, the keymappings change from word-processor to code-processor, the metaphors effortless slide back and forth, if the user is in a comment, our print picture prints the code to the printer.
+As a user is writing a computer program, they go between the code and the comments, the key mappings change from word-processor to code-processor, the metaphors effortless slide back and forth, if the user is in a comment, our print picture prints the code to the printer.
 Move down to a line of computer code and now that same button compiles the code - the one in the top corner, always doing exactly what you expect!

 The compactness and streamline allow us to say you can have a "640k system with 576k left over".
-Everything is done through jump tables, pointers and low-level bitwise operations like an intricate elegant clock.
+Everything is done through jump tables, pointers and low-level bit-wise operations like an intricate elegant clock.
 It's like Buckminster Fuller graced our presence and wrote the software himself.

 Since we needed to explore these interfaces we create a file format that will load each one.
 They are stored in object files, that the user could, ostensibly make themselves and then share around their own office.